Skip to content

 interface AdapterContext {

-app: any // Express application
+app: any // engine-native app — Express by default; escape hatch

 container: Container // DI container